Football coach tells Barton assault trial he found boss ‘in shock’ in tunnel

 Former Barnsley assistant manager Christopher Stern was giving evidence at Sheffield Crown Court.

-A football coach has told a court hearing the trial of Joey Barton how he found his boss lying shocked and bloodied in the tunnel of a stadium after a League One match.
+A football coach has told a court hearing the trial of Joey Barton how he found his boss lying shocked and bloodied in the tunnel after a League One match.

-Former Barnsley assistant manager Christopher Stern was giving evidence at Sheffield Crown Court where Barton, 39, is on trial accused of assaulting former Barnsley boss Daniel Stendel
+Former Barnsley assistant manager Christopher Stern was giving evidence at Sheffield Crown Court where Barton, 39, is on trial accused of assaulting former Tykes boss Daniel Stendel

 Mr Stern told the court he did not see how his boss received the injuries but came to his aid soon afterwards.